 During my sabbatical I am working with Alex Jordan’s research group in the Collective Behavior department at the Max Planck Institute for Animal Behavior at the University of Konstanz.
 We are developing techniques and testing hypotheses related to social transmission of hormones via water-borne steroids across a clade of cichlid fishes from Lake Tanganyika.

-Working in collaboration with Mark Bee (University of Minnesota) and Megan Gall (Vassar College), we are testing the influence of experimentally elevated concentrations of corticosterone on female choosiness in a dynamic mate choice assay, and how the circulating concentrations of steroids interact with the expression of steroid receptors in the brain to explain behavioral effects.
+Here we are testing the influence of glucocorticoids on female mate choice and how the circulating concentrations of steroids interact with the expression of steroid receptors in the brain to explain behavioral effects.

 This project (CITISENSE), which is led by Wouter Halfwerk aims to uncover the basis (heritable and acquired traits) for differences in urban and forest dwelling tungara frogs.
 The urban populations (e.g. in Panama City) express more risk-taking behavior compared to their forest counterparts.
 This multi-institution collaboration aims to identify the source of this population variation, including a look at differences in the hormonal milieu.